lpposselt/SGG/README.md

 # SGG

-*** *This repository will be completed in the coming weeks (2025-04-25)* ***

-Word embeddings for poverty discourse in the Swiss Charitable Society (1811-1922) (WORK IN PROGRESS).
+Word embeddings for poverty discourse in the Swiss Charitable Society (1811-1922) (WORK IN PROGRESS, last updated: 2025-06-10).

-This repisotory contains the data and code for the analysis in the draft paper "The emergence of the etiological standpoint.
+This repisotory contains the code for the analysis in the dissertation/draft paper "The emergence of the etiological standpoint.
 Changes of moral classification in the history of poor relief"

 ## Code